Staypowered-AI/staypowered-api/README.md

   }
 }
 ```
-Use the returned message Id to identify the response for your request.
+Use the returned message Id to identify the response for your request once your webhook is called with the agent response.

 Upon failure (500, 400, 401):
 ```json